ddnn55/bitcoin-denormalize-transactions/README.md

 # TODO

 * Deduce input addresses.
-An inputs appears to be a reference to an output of a previous transaction:
+An input appears to be a reference to an output of a previous transaction:
 ```
 $ python3 bnt.py test | grep 66f701374a05702aa1ab920486cfc1b7a1f643b6ed75c04f2583d412f12ff88b
 tx=66f701374a05702aa1ab920486cfc1b7a1f643b6ed75c04f2583d412f12ff88b input=Input(06b617171d45dccf383bf82a0cf5cd5a142d6a9bf91393223d46f041bf0380b4,78)